nixworks/public/news/2013/04/14/index.md

 At least 19 people are killed in bomb and gun attacks in the Somali capital Mogadishu, including an assault on the main courts.

 ### [A drone attack conducted by the United States kills at least five people in Datta Khel, North Waziristan, Pakistan. ](/news/2013/04/14/a-drone-attack-conducted-by-the-united-states-kills-at-least-five-people-in-datta-khel-north-waziristan-pakistan.md)
-_Context: Datta Khel, North Waziristan, Pakistan, U.S., drones launch_
+_Context: Americans, Datta Khel, North Waziristan, Pakistan, drones launch_

 ### [At least 33 people die when a bus tumbles into a river near Trujillo, Peru. ](/news/2013/04/14/at-least-33-people-die-when-a-bus-tumbles-into-a-river-near-trujillo-peru.md)
 _Context: Peru, Trujillo, bus_